CURLOPT_READDATA - Man Page

 Description

 Data pointer to pass to the file read function.
-If you use the CURLOPT_READFUNCTION(3) option, this is the pointer you will get as input in the fourth argument to the callback.
+If you use the CURLOPT_READFUNCTION(3) option, this is the pointer you get as input in the fourth argument to the callback.

 If you do not specify a read callback but instead rely on the default internal read function, this data must be a valid readable FILE * (cast to 'void *').